nexusproject/p5-example-server/README.md

 This is the small threaded server that capable of performing the remote functions asynchronously.

 This project just my perl5 code sample.
-Made for fun! :-)
+Made just for fun! :-)

 Installation & Dependencies
 ---